Print friendly version

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Klippel Feil syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The Online Mendelian Inheritance in Man (OMIM) database contains genetics resources that discuss Klippel Feil syndrome, Autosomal dominant and Klippel Feil syndrome, Autosomal recessive forms of this syndrome.
 Click on the links above to go to OMIM and review these resources.